 - Removing Depreciation Deduction (OPCF 43): This insurance coverage is included for vehicles that are owned or leased new.
-Depreciation is not applied in the event of a loss usually from 24 to 48 months, and may vary between Ontario insurance companies.
+Depreciation is not applied in the event of a loss usually from 24 to 48 months and may vary between Ontario auto insurance companies.

 - Family Protection Coverage (OPCF 44R): This automobile insurance coverage is designed to protect not only you, but also any eligible member of your family.
 It includes the same coverage limits as your liability insurance coverage should you or a family member become involved in a not-at-fault auto accident with anyone who has no insurance, or carries lower insurance coverage limits, or is an unidentified hit and run driver.